 Habitual screen use can result in decreased impulse control and executive function difficulties due to the fast-paced nature of mobile screen tasks (e.g., ability to click hyperlinks, switch between apps and games on a whim).
-Indirectly, increased use of screens can impact self-regulation skills such as inhibitory control because by engaging in screen time activities such as videogames, children spend less time playing games that organically require practice and development of inhibitory control skills, working memory, and creativity such as board games, outdoor and sports games, and creative arts.
+Indirectly, increased use of screens can impact focused attention skills because by engaging in screen time activities, children spend less time doing activities that organically require practice and development of inhibitory control skills, working memory, and creativity such as board games, outdoor and sports games, and creative arts.

 Beyond these potential effects on attention and self-control, frequent engagement in screen based activities may impact the development of emotional and self-regulation.
 Often, mobile screen devices are used by children and adults as a way to deal with difficult emotions such as boredom and anger.
 When an adult allows a child to use a mobile device as a means to cope with an uncomfortable emotion, the child misses an opportunity to process, experience, problem-solve and cope with the emotion.
 The child also loses out on important social connections that can occur when an adult or peer offers emotional support to help with coping, or co-regulation.

 The use of screen time to pacify a child who is having a meltdown or tantrum is an obvious example, but another less recognized example is when adults and children reach for a mobile screen device to cope with boredom.
 Research has suggested that boredom can foster creativity and social problem solving, as when the brain is not actively engaged, it defaults to a network that is responsible for social thinking and mind wandering.
 When a child is engaged in screen time, not only does she miss out on opportunities for actual social engagement but also for the chance to engage in creative and social thinking.